govau/content-guide/_types-of-content/forms.md

 Guidance on [forms, fields and labels](http://guides.service.gov.au/design-guide/components/forms-buttons/index.html) is available in the DTA Design Guide.

+### Start with the user’s needs

-- Think about the user’s need and what they need to do.
+Think about the user’s needs and what they need to do.

+### Check the form is usable

-- Write forms in plain English.
-- Test forms for usability and accessibility.
+Write forms in plain English.
+Test for usability and accessibility.

-- If a form will be printed, scanned or emailed, provide a contact support phone number on the form.
+If the user needs to print, scan or email the form, provide a contact support phone number.

-### Make the title of the form clear
+### Give the form a clear title

 Call the form something which explains the task.